vmware/terraform-provider-nsxt-virtual-private-cloud/website/docs/r/nsxt_vpc_subnet.html.markdown

     * `dns_server_ips` - (Optional) IPs of the DNS servers which need to be configured on teh workload VMs

   * `static_pool_config` - (Optional)
     * `ipv4_pool_size` - (Optional) Number of IPs to be reserved in static ip pool.
-By default, if dhcp is enabled then static ipv4 pool size will be zero and all available IPs will be reserved in local dhcp pool.
 Maximum allowed value is 'subnet size - 4'.
-Configure maximum value if dhcp pool is not required.
+If dhcp is enabled then by default static ipv4 pool size will be zero and all available IPs will be reserved in local dhcp pool.
+If dhcp is disabled then by default all IPs will be reserved in static ip pool.

   * `enable_dhcp` - (Optional) If enabled, the DHCP server will be configured based on IP address type.
 If disabled then neither DHCP server nor relay shall be configured.

-* `skip_ipam` - (Optional) Temperory workaround, will be removed once ipam integration is merged.

 * `display_name` - (Optional) Defaults to ID if not set
 * `description` - (Optional) Description of this resource